 Ampersand is published annually each spring semester by an all student staff that changes yearly.
 Faculty advisor, Dr. Gary Leising helps oversee meetings and publication of Ampersand.
-The magazine contains original art, poetry, short stories, and personal essays by students at Utica College.
-The editorial staff ask for submissions from UC students yearly.
+The magazine contains original art, poetry, short stories, and personal essays by students at Utica University.
+The editorial staff ask for submissions from Utica students yearly.
 The staff reviews submissions and choose what makes it to publication through multiple readings and discussions.
 Submitters are notified via email if their work has been accepted for publication.
 Traditionally, towards the end of the spring semester the editorial staff hold a launch party with an open mic and invite all issue contributors to read from the newest issue.

 Editorial Staff: Gabriella Hudziak, Isabella Hudziak, Anabella Rossi